Fixing Bias in Reconstruction-based Anomaly Detection with Lipschitz Discriminators: Background

 \section{Background}

-We provide background on the formulation of anomaly detection, and related distance based unsupervised anomaly detectors.

-\paragraph{Standard Formulation} Given samples from some nominal probability distribution $P$ over $\mathcal{X}$, the \textit{density level set} formulation can be seen as the following.
-Given some $\alpha > 0$ we wish to produce $c : \mathcal{X} \rightarrow \{0,1\}$ such that $c(x) = [[p(x) > \alpha]]$ where $\alpha$ is either predefined using some absolute density level or in relation to some quantile of the training data controlling the false positive error~\cite{zhao_anomaly_2009}.
+Given samples from a nominal probability distribution $P$ over $\mathcal{X}$, the \textit{density level set} formulation can be seen as the following.
+Given some $\alpha > 0$ we wish to produce a decision function $c : \mathcal{X} \rightarrow \{0,1\}$ on the nominal probability $p(x)$, such that $c(x) = [[p(x) > \alpha]]$ where $\alpha$ is either predefined using some absolute density level or in relation to some quantile of the training data controlling the false positive error~\cite{zhao_anomaly_2009}.
 Existing methods use a corruption parameter $\gamma \in [0, 0.5)$ to set $\alpha$, based on scores on the training data.
-Thus the difficult part is modeling $p(x)$, and the standard formulation of anomaly detection reduces to building a model with a good estimate of the true nominal data distribution given a finite training set.

-\paragraph{Distance Based Anomaly Detection} A number of methods use a distance based approach for anomaly detection~\cite{breunig_lof_2000, knorr_distance-based_2000, ramaswamy_efcient_2000, zhao_anomaly_2009}.
-The larger the distance to the $k$-nearest neighbor, the lower the density at a point and the more likely it is to be an outlier.
-Our method is similar to the method in \cite{elomaa_fast_2002}, which scores a point based on the sum of distances to its $k$-nearest neighbors.

-\paragraph{Wasserstein Metric} Recently, interest has increased in the use of transportation metrics, such as the Wasserstein metric, to train neural networks.
-The Wasserstein GAN~\cite{arjovsky_wasserstein_2017} and later works, such as \cite{gulrajani_improved_2017}, showed both empirically and theoretically, the advantages of training generative adversarial networks or GANs with a Wasserstein based loss.
-The Wasserstein-1 metric, also known as Earth-mover distance, between two distributions $P,Q$ defined over $\mathbb{R}^n$ with some distance metric $d$ over $\mathbb{R}^n$ is:

-This can be thought of the minimum amount of work required to move one pile of dirt ($P$) to another ($Q$).
+Recently, there is renewed interest in the use of transportation metrics, such as the Wasserstein metric, to train neural networks.
+The Wasserstein GAN~\cite{arjovsky_wasserstein_2017} and later works \cite{gulrajani_improved_2017} demonstrated the advantages of training GANs with a Wasserstein based loss.
+The Wasserstein-1 metric, also known as Earth-mover distance, between two distributions $P$ and $Q$ defined over $\mathbb{R}^n$ with some distance metric $d$ is: This can be thought of as the minimum amount of work required to move one pile of dirt ($P$) to another ($Q$).
 However, the optimization over the infimum is intractable.
-By the Kantorovich-Rubinstein duality~\cite{vallani_optimal_2009} for the euclidean distance metric, i.e., $d(x,y) = \|x - y\|$,

-By constraining the network to be 1-Lipschitz we can, by gradient descent, approximate the Wasserstein distance between two distributions for which we only have samples.
-In our method, Lipschitz anomaly discriminator, we utilize the extensive work that has gone into effective learning of Lipschitz constrained networks, in the anomaly detection domain.
+By the Kantorovich-Rubinstein duality~\cite{villani_optimal_2009} for the Euclidean distance metric, i.e., $d(x,y) = \|x - y\|$, Here $f$ is often called the witness function, as it ``witnesses'' the difference between $P$ and $Q$ maximally.
+By constraining the network to be 1-Lipschitz we can, by gradient descent, approximate the Wasserstein distance between the two distributions for which we have samples.